MrBertieG/bar-quiz/README.md

 ![Exit Window Button](assets/images/readme_img/exit.png)<br><br>

 The Quiz<br>
-When the user clickes the "Take Test" button the below window will appear.
+When the user clicks the "Take Test" button the below window will appear.
 The user will then be presented with a question and four options.
 If the user clickes the correct answer then the question will highlight green, the Score will increase by 100 points and the next question will load. <br>
 If the user selects the wrong answer then no point will be assigned, the next question will load and the answer will turn red. <br>

 In the desktop version the options have a hover effect where the answers scale up when hovered over.